-- MATH 615 Number Concepts and Number Theory for Teachers (3 credits)
+- MATH 615 Number Concepts and Number Theory (3 credits)

-- MATH 616 Rational Numbers and Proportionality for Elementary, Middle School, and Foundational Math Teachers (3 credits)
+- MATH 616 Rational Numbers and Proportional Reasoning (3 credits)

 A grade point average of 3.0 is required to receive the certificate.
 No grade lower than a C will count toward the certificate.
 Transfer credits are not accepted.

 For course descriptions and prerequisites, see the course catalog.